pragmagrid/pragmagrid.github.io/_posts/pragma36/2018-12-07-pragma36-welcome.md

 information arsenal for science and technology in Korea.
 The KISTI's 5th generation of supercomputer called Nurion was ranked the 13th on Top 500 list at Supercomputing Confernce 2018 as of November 2018.

-These days KISTI is focusing on the various activities of open access to computing and all the data.
-We hope this joint workshop is beneficial to Korean research communities and also to CENTRA and PRAGMA's communities to continue a long-standing efforts for transnational cyberinfrastructure.
+These days KISTI is focusing on the various activities of open access to computing and all the scientific data.
+We hope this joint workshop is beneficial to Korean research communities and also to PRAGMA's communities to continue a long-standing efforts for transnational cyberinfrastructure.
 We also hope to have a productive and wonderful gethering at the Korea's most beautiful Jeju Island.